IslayLaphroaig/CHIP-8/README.md

 # CHIP-8
-A CHIP-8 emulator written in Python 3
+A CHIP-8 interpreter written in Python 3